Mowje/node-sodium/README.md

     var cipherText = box.encrypt("This is a secret message", "utf8");
     var plainText = box.decrypt(cipherText);

+# Use the `KeyRing`

+Because javascript uses garbage collecting, it could be considered as unsafe to store long term private keys into JS variables.
+Indeed, we have no control over the time that this kind of data is kept in memory before being effectively deleted (even though all references to such variable might have been deleted/lost a long time ago).

+Hence we build `sodium.KeyRing` that will generate, hold the private key and do the cryptographic operations that require it.
+It also load/save keypairs into files on the disk.
+We can extract the public key from the `KeyRing`, but not the private key.

+Check [`docs/keyring-api.md`](https://github.com/Tashweesh/node-sodium/tree/master/docs/keyring-api.md) for the list of methods of `KeyRing` and more details on how to use this class.

 # Low Level API
 A low level API is provided for advanced users.
 The functions available through the low level API have the exact same names as in lib sodium, and are available via the `sodium.api` object.
 Here is one example of how to use some of the low level API functions to encrypt/decrypt a message: